Laguna de Duero: Climate

 Laguna de Duero enjoys a Mediterranean continental climate, which is distinct from the Mediterranean sea climate because of the inexistent thermo-regulatory influence from the sea.
 As a matter of fact, the climate changes are more drastic because of the isolation of the region, which is surrounded by three mountain ranges, and a higher altitude over the sea level.

+Winters are cold with temperatures below 0 °C being present from November to April, and sometimes May and October.

+Summers are warm and dry, with day temperatures usually reaching 30 °C, but the nights are cool mainly because the altitude.